-Ms. Sharlow Johnson was admitted to the State Bar of New Jersey in 1994 and is licensed to practice before all New Jersey State Courts.
-She is also admitted to practice before the United States District Court for the District of New Jersey, and the Commonwealth of Pennsylvania.
+Ms. Sharlow Johnson was admitted to the State Bar of New Jersey in 1994 and is licensed to practice before all New Jersey State Courts, the United States District Court for the District of New Jersey, and the Commonwealth of Pennsylvania.
 She was recognized as one of the Best Lawyers in America for personal injury litigation for 2018 and 2019.

 Ms. Sharlow Johnson was born and raised in Middlesex County, New Jersey, where she previously practiced law representing clients in personal injury, real estate, land use, matrimonial, and workers compensation cases.
 Ms. Sharlow Johnson currently focuses her practice in all areas of pharmaceutical litigation, personal injury and medical malpractice.
 Her graduate studies and research afford her a unique perspective in pharmaceutical litigation, which has included: her successful representation of the family of a Philadelphia Police Officer who died prematurely from the ingestion of an Ephedra-based product; her successful representation of hundreds of clients who were injured after ingesting Vioxx; her successful representation of many clients in New Jersey Superior Court in the antiobiotic Ketek litigation; Ortho Evra litigation; and Gadolinium litigation.
 Ms. Sharlow Johnson has also acted as local counsel in the successful prosecution of claims against the manufacturer of Zelnorm.
 She is currently prosecuting cases against the manufacturers of Fosamax; Nuva Ring; Yaz birth control; Accutane; and vaginal mesh.